 NOTE: To create the best shape for the turkey, it would be best to use a large circular plate or platter.

 Now, continue layering the vegetables in a rainbow shape or half circle, making sure to overlap the vegetables to make them look more like the feathers of the turkey.
+Add olives as a filler or a contrast half circle.

 Keep making the layers until you reach the turkey body aka the vegetable dip bowl!